BardicDefense/purple-hack/spells.md

 No sound can be created within the area of effect, and no creature can attack another while inside it.

+#### Sending

+_Evocation (R: Unlimited, D: Instant)_
+The caster sends a mental message to another creature.
+The caster must be familiar with the recipient, including their name and appearance.
+The recipient must be of at least Animal Intelligence.
+The message may be up to 25 words.
+It is understood by the recipient, irrespective of language.

 #### Speak with Dead

 _Necromancy (R: Short, D: 10 minutes)_